The Most Reverend Louis Tylka formally installed as Coadjutor Bishop

-Coadjutor Bishop-Elect Tylka, 49, is currently Pastor of St. Julie Billiart in Tinley Park, Illinois.
-He has a well-deserved reputation as being a very popular pastor in the Archdiocese of Chicago.
-He is known as a man of holiness and prayer, generous in service, who knows how to encourage the talents of others in collaborative ministry.
+Prior to being appointed by his His Holiness, Pope Francis, Coadjutor Bishop Tylka, 50, was Pastor of St. Julie Billiart in Tinley Park, Illinois.
+He earned a reputation as a very popular pastor in the Archdiocese of Chicago where he was known as a man of holiness and prayer, generous in service, who knows how to encourage the talents of others in collaborative ministry.

-Coadjutor Bishop-Elect Tylka attended St. Joseph Grammar School, Class of 1984, and Marian Catholic High School, and Niles College Seminary of Loyola University, graduating in 1992.
+Coadjutor Bishop Tylka is a native of Harvey, Illinois and is the youngest of six children.
+He graduated from Marian Catholic High School, and Niles College Seminary of Loyola University.
 His seminary formation took place at the University of Saint Mary of the Lake, Mundelein Seminary and he was ordained a priest of Jesus Christ for the Archdiocese of Chicago by Joseph Cardinal Bernardin on May 18, 1996.

 Video of the Mass is available for viewing on the Diocese of Peoria Facebook.